ubccpsc/310/project/Deliverable2.md

 # InsightUBC Room Expansion + Query Aggregation

 [Deliverable 1](Deliverable1.md) built a query engine to answer queries about UBC course sections.
 This deliverable will extend the input data to include data about the physical spaces where classes are held on campus.
+This deliverable will extend your d1 solution so you must continue to work with the same partner using the same repository.
+D2 is worth 10% of your final grade.
+You will not have to hand anything in; we will automatically analyze your repo on every push between when the deliverable is released and the due date [specified here](../README.md#project-sprint-schedule).

 Also, the built query language was fairly simple, as you could not construct queries that would let you aggregate and compute values on the results of queries.
 In other words, the query engine returned data on a section-by-section basis.